 Why replace HDD with SSD in desktop?

-Solid-state Drives, as the trend disk in hard drive field, equipped with many advanced features compared to traditional hard disk drive (HDD).
+Solid-state Drives, as the trend disk in the hard drive field, are equipped with many advanced features compared to traditional hard disk drives (HDD).
 Other than desktop users, many people upgrade hard drive to SSD on laptops as well.
-What exactly merits are they’re pursuing on the SSDs?
+What exactly merits are they pursuing on the SSDs?

-Better experience.
-SSDs come with portability and lower power consumption, and have faster reading and writing speed.
-That makes operating system and applications including games load in a shorter time.
+• Better experience.
+SSDs come with portability and lower power consumption and have faster reading and writing speed.
+That makes operating systems and applications including games load in a shorter time.

-Zero vibration and heat.
-SSDs work with nearly none vibration and heat.
-It can reduce the risk of losing data caused by shake and strike.
+• Zero vibration and heat.
+SSDs work with nearly no vibration and heat.
+It can reduce the risk of losing data caused by shakes and strikes.

-Strong temperature tolerance.
-SSDs can work at a temperature from 10 centigrade below zero to 70 centigrade with its mighty property.
+• Strong temperature tolerance.
+SSDs can work at a temperature from 10 centigrade below zero to 70 centigrade with mighty property.

-Greater compatibility.
-For advanced requirement, SSD could be used as RAID array easily while that will be hard for HDD.
+• Greater compatibility.
+For advanced requirements, SSD could be used as a RAID array easily while that will be hard for HDD.

-In consideration of all mentioned components, it is pretty necessary to change from HDD to SSD either in desktop or laptop.
-You may want to replace HDD with SSD by installing Windows on SSD from the scratch.
-If you still have the installer disc in hand, or do not be bothered by the creation and installation operations, it is fine.
+In consideration of all mentioned components, it is pretty necessary to change from HDD to SSD either on a desktop or laptop.
+You may want to replace HDD with SSD by installing Windows on SSD from scratch.
+If you still have the installer disc in hand or do not be bothered by the creation and installation operations, it is fine.

 Nevertheless, if you want to keep all personal configurations and installed applications on SSD, the most worry-free solution is to replace HDD with SSD without reinstalling everything.
 Well, before that, you may want to know this information.